Hurricane Matthew relief effort still going strong at Hilton Head Presbyterian Church

 In addition, the church partners with Reach Global Crisis International, the relief arm of the Evangelical Free Church of America based in Bloomfield, Minn.

 After a prayer, McCutcheon gives the day’s marching orders and crews of five to six people each head out to cut and remove storm debris from the property of islanders who, for whatever reason, can not do it themselves.
-“Let’s go cut some trees up and have some fun,” McCutchen says as the the meeting concludes and the group head to their worksites.
+“Let’s go cut some trees up and have some fun,” McCutchen says as the the meeting concludes and the groups head to their work sites.

+As crew members ready their chainsaws, volunteer John Rhyan reaches into his pockets and pulls out two left handed work gloves, a mistake he attributes to the earliness of the hour.

 One of the chainsaw-wielding volunteers is Hilton Head Town Councilman Mark Grant, who came out with his son, Moses, 13, and his brother-in-law Vincent Guess and his two sons, Andrew, 6, and Grant, 11.
 It was Grant’s first time volunteering with the group.